What are they and their regulatory status

 One such example of a cosmeceutical ingredient could be that of niacinamide, a chemically defined substance that is used widely in cosmetics with the functions to improve barrier function of skin, moisturising of skin, UV-damage protection, and anti-inflammatory properties that alleviate acne and irritation.

-Proteins and skin function
+Peptides and proteins in cosmetics: skin function

 With such exciting functions and claims, it is no wonder that the cosmeceuticals enjoy a healthy market.
 According to research by Mordor Intelligence, the cosmeceutical market within Northern America is expected to increase on average 8.24% per annum, reaching $18 billion in turnover in 2024.